-Rustenburg's debt stock increased to R700 million in FY2015, a substantial increase of 45% compared to 2014, That said, the municipality net direct debt to operating ratio marginally increased to 23% during the year under review from 18% the previous year.
+Rustenburg's debt stock increased to R700 million in FY2015, a substantial increase of 45% compared to 2014.
+That said, the municipality net direct debt to operating ratio marginally increased to 23% during the year under review from 18% the previous year.
 Going forward, Rustenburg's debt stock is projected to reach R920 million in 2018.
 Despite this projected increase, the debt ratio will remain moderate at 20% of operating revenue by 2018, thanks to constant revenue growth which is largely dependent on consistent increase in property rates and service charges.
-Rustenburg's capital spending projections reflect an aggressive capex program totalling R2 billion in the period 2016-18 (an average, R685 million per annum vs. the R250 million in the period 2010-14).
-The municipality will spend the capital funds largely on infrastructure such as water and sewer networks, electricity and roads to improve service delivery.
+Rustenburg's capital spending projections reflect an aggressive capex program totalling R2 billion in the period 2016-18 (an average, R685 million per annum vs. the R250 million in the period 2010-14) and R820 million in 2018/19 financial year.
+The municipality will spend the capital funds largely on infrastructure such as water and sewer networks and electricity to improve service delivery.

-The capex programme will largely be financed by government transfers (69%), borrowings (25%) and public contribution (5%).
-The municipality made no indication of funding capital expenditure from own funds contrary to the past two years.
+The capex programme will largely be financed by government transfers (65%), borrowings (22%) and 13% Cash Replacement reserves (CRR).
+The Municipality has budgeted R117 million as own source funding for the CRR financed projects.
 The existing municipal debt is based on an amortising profile in which Rustenburg services both capital and interest, allowing for a linear predictable reduction in debt levels.
 The average debt maturity of 11 years allows the city to service both interest and capital over a longer period.
 Interest payments which absorbed a low 2% of operating revenues FYE2015, is projected to marginally decline in the medium despite the city's increasing borrowing plan.